Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

   <div style="text-align: center;">
     <img src="assets/failure_modes.jpg" style="width=40%;">
-    <p><em>STK mission environment simulation displaying temperature extremes & coverage of GEO based on optical field of view characteristics.</em></p>
+    <p><em>Failure modes</em></p>
   </div>

 </div>

+The risk matrix on the left serves as a legend to organize each failure mode into three levels of risk (Low: 0-6, Medium: 7-12, High: 13-25).
+The table on the right provides a sample set of failure modes we considered for the operational stage early in the design process.
+Each failure mode includes S (Severity)/L (Likelihood)/C (Criticality) values, how the failure would affect the CubeSat, and methods to detect or prevent the event.

 ### Integration Considerations
 - **Developing interfacing flowcharts to denote the transfer of commands, data, and power within the spacecraft**
 - **3D modeling & assembly of subsystems in CATIA, adhering to CubeSat deployer integration requirements**
-- **Evaluating size, weight, power, and cost constraints (SWaP-C) as mission hardware & design considerations evolved**

----

-### CAD Model
 <div style="text-align: center;">
     <img src="assets/Cubesat.png" style="width: 75%; max-width: 1750px; height: auto">
-    <p><em>Here is an assembled CAD model of the CubeSat with exterior panels hidden to showcase the component organization inside the chassis.</em></p>
+    <p><em>Assembled CAD model</em></p>
 </div>
+Above is an assembled view of the CubeSat in CATIA that displays each major component of the bus/payload.
+The majority of 3D models were acquired directly from vendors, with exterior plates being designed in-house.
+The displayed image excludes MLI blankets, a solar panel, and exterior shielding plates in order to provide a clear view of the internal structure of components in the chassis.

+- **Evaluating size, weight, power, and cost constraints (SWaP-C) as mission hardware & design considerations evolved**

 ---

 ## Key Takeaways